Craving Hacks: Three Brain Tricks to Break Free from Food Temptations

 See the craving for what it really is.

 Cravings don’t have to control you.
-You have the tools to take back control—and it starts with awareness.
+You have the tools to take back control—and it starts with simple, mindful choices.

 Try one of these hacks next time a craving hits and see what happens.
 You might be surprised at just how much power you actually have.